Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 Really, you don’t even have to be imbibing Grey Goose vodka at $80 an ounce to think that bachelorette parties are expensive.
 In the least, they require air travel and then there’s no discreet way to house 10 to 30 women.
 And if you’re going to throw a party, there’s no half-assing it!
 Think Marie Antoinette wigs, personalized fanny packs, and bashing a piñata in the naked likeness of the spouse-to-be until it ejects mini booze bottles, cotton candy-flavored lube, and/or dick-shaped hard candies.* So fun, but bye money.

 According to The Knot, the average Bachelorette party runs a woman $1,106.
 If the average woman attends ten, she’s spendin’ $11,060 in total.
 (My experience is that Bachelorette parties are more expensive than this, but I also lack self-control when it comes to party favors and binge drinking.)
 I’ve been invited to 17 so far, a number that’s high (yes, I was in a sorority) but that I wouldn’t consider abnormal in the era of hyperconnectivity.
-Point being, I wouldn’t be surprised if some women (but not all, of course) were spending closer to $20,000 on bachelorette parties in their lifetimes.
+I wouldn’t be surprised if some women were spending closer to $20,000 on bachelorette parties in their lifetimes.

 Annnnnd I’ll show myself to the door.